A Delightful Departure

 The inn consists of five bedrooms on the second floor for overnight accommodations.
-A comfortable second floor sitting room is available to our guests and may be reserved for small gatherings.
-The restaurant includes three seperate dining rooms and a pub/lounge area for your dining pleasure.
+A second floor dining room is available to our guests and may be reserved for holidays and small gatherings.
+The restaurant includes three separate dining rooms and a pub/tavern area for your dining pleasure.

 “Fine dining in PA country.
 Lovely, impressive menu, no outdoor dining that I’ve seen.
 I highly recommend this place.
 It’s been a favorite for years.”

 Amazing place an hour from home.
 Like a taste of Williamsburg but home the same day.
 Food was incredible.”